karthik1609/car_insurance_claims_ai_agent/options.md

 4. **LLM Draft Answer:** The chosen model (Phi-3, GPT-3.5 or GPT-4) generates a draft answer.
 The Router returns that output to the Reasoner.
 (We assume the Router encapsulates the API calls to those models; it might also attach a score or info which model was used, if needed for logging.)
 5. **Safety Check & Business Rules:** The Reasoner passes the draft answer and context to the **Safety Checker agent**.
 The Safety agent:

-   * Invokes **Content Safety API** on the LLM’s output (and possibly on the user input again).
+   * Invokes **Content Safety API** on the LLM's output (and possibly on the user input again).
 The content filter returns flags (if any).
-   * The Safety agent then applies any additional rules: e.g., *“If Content Safety flags violence/hate, auto-escalate”*; *“If total estimate > €5k, require human double-check”*; *“If model used was Phi-3 and confidence is low (maybe the answer has uncertain language), escalate”*, etc.
+   * The Safety agent then applies any additional rules: e.g., *"If Content Safety flags violence/hate, auto-escalate"*; *"If total estimate > €5k, require human double-check"*; *"If model used was Phi-3 and confidence is low (maybe the answer has uncertain language), escalate"*, etc.
    * If any condition is triggered, the Safety agent will mark it for human review.
 Otherwise, it approves the AI-generated answer.
 6. **Human Escalation (if needed):** In the alternate path, Safety agent would send the case to a human.
-The human would review the images, the form, and the AI’s suggested JSON.
-The human might edit some values or add a note (“e.g. add comment that customer should still file police report for record”).
+The human would review the images, the form, and the AI's suggested JSON.
+The human might edit some values or add a note ("e.g. add comment that customer should still file police report for record").
 That reviewed output is fed back as the final answer.
 (In practice, this could happen through the human using a portal that updates a database which the agent is polling, etc.)
 7. **Final Answer to User:** The Safety agent gives the green-lighted final JSON back to the Reasoner (or perhaps directly to APIM, depending on orchestration).
 Here we show it going back to Reasoner, which then responds to the API call.
 The user receives the JSON result.

 **Notable Details:**

 * The **parallel execution** between DocAgent and RetrAgent is depicted with the `par ... and ... end` in the sequence.
 This reduces overall latency by overlapping I/O-bound tasks (OCR, search).
 * The **Model Router** logic is key to cost optimization.
-For example, if the claim is something simple like “scratch on mirror”, a tiny model might handle it.
+For example, if the claim is something simple like "scratch on mirror", a tiny model might handle it.
 This could reduce cost significantly (small model might be an Azure Container Instance costing pennies).
 For more typical cases, GPT-3.5 might suffice at 1/10th the cost of GPT-4.
 Only in truly complex scenarios do we pay for GPT-4.
-This dynamic approach can yield **20–40% cost savings in token usage** over always using GPT-4 – a figure suggested by Microsoft’s guidance on using model routing to cut business costs.
-It’s essentially an **auto-MPC (Most Probable Cost) selection** where the system tries the cheapest capable model first.
+This dynamic approach can yield **20–40% cost savings in token usage** over always using GPT-4 – a figure suggested by Microsoft's guidance on using model routing to cut business costs.
+It's essentially an **auto-MPC (Most Probable Cost) selection** where the system tries the cheapest capable model first.
 * **Error handling:** If one of the sub-agents fails (say Vision API times out), the system could either retry that agent or still proceed with partial data.
 The multi-agent setup allows potentially more robust error strategies.
 For example, if OCR fails, the Reasoner could still attempt an answer using just image tags and retrieved data, but perhaps it would notice missing form info and decide to escalate.
 All this logic can be implemented in agents or the workflow.
 * **Monitoring per agent:** Each agent can record metrics.
-For instance, how often the Router chose GPT-4 vs GPT-3.5 (giving insight into complexity distribution of claims), average latency of OCR vs search, etc. Fine-grained logs help pinpoint where improvements can be made (maybe the custom Phi-3 model underperforms on certain damage types – we’d see those cases often escalating to GPT-4 or human).
+For instance, how often the Router chose GPT-4 vs GPT-3.5 (giving insight into complexity distribution of claims), average latency of OCR vs search, etc. Fine-grained logs help pinpoint where improvements can be made (maybe the custom Phi-3 model underperforms on certain damage types – we'd see those cases often escalating to GPT-4 or human).

 Overall, the component interactions in Approach 2 show a **modular pipeline**: input processing, retrieval, reasoning with model choice, and safety gating.
-This division of responsibilities adds some complexity but aligns well with Azure’s **microservices and connected agents** architecture.
+This division of responsibilities adds some complexity but aligns well with Azure's **microservices and connected agents** architecture.
 Importantly, all parts (Vision, OCR, Search, multiple LLMs, content filter) are **Azure-managed or hosted**.
-No external services are needed – even the “Phi-3” model could be an open model deployed to Azure Machine Learning or an AKS container (so it stays within Azure).
+No external services are needed – even the "Phi-3" model could be an open model deployed to Azure Machine Learning or an AKS container (so it stays within Azure).
 Thus, Approach 2 is fully Azure-based with complete functionality.

 ## **Deployment / Infrastructure Diagram**